 Why did God give his people so many rules?
-Listen to the podcast, reflect on some questions, and go deeper into study on your own or with a group.
+Listen to the podcast or watch the featured video.
+Then, reflect on some questions and go deeper into study on your own or with a group.
 If you're participating in our reading plan One Story that Leads to Jesus, this Reflections Bible Study lines up with week 8.

 Wisdom and understanding is gained when we live out the knowledge we have received.
 Think of someone who is wise.
 Consider an example from the Bible or from someone in your life.
 What do you admire about this person?